 If you want to know how to get pregnant after tubal ligation without reversal, you can consider alternatives such as IVF.
-In the IVF procedure, the eggs and the sperm are fertilized outside the body of the two parents.
-Once they do so, the fertilized egg is then placed back into the womb of the mother’s uterus and she can carry on with the procedure as normal.
+In the IVF procedure, the eggs and the sperm are fertilized outside the body of the parents.
+Once they do so, the fertilized egg is then placed back into the mother’s uterus, and she can carry on with the procedure as normal.

-It is important to go through every procedure and alternative with an open mind before making a decision.
-You will be able to breathe easy knowing that most of the tubal ligation reversal procedures are successful but at the same time, you have to consider other options so as to not get disappointed.
+It is important to go through every procedure and alternative with an open mind, before making a decision.
+You will be able to breathe easy knowing that most tubal ligation reversal procedures are successful, but at the same time, you have to consider other options so as not to get disappointed.

 How Much Does Tubal Reversal Surgery Cost In India?

-The tubal reversal procedure costs differ based on the complexity of the surgery involved and the type of clinic that you go to.
+The tubal reversal procedure costs differ based on the complexity of the surgery, and the type of clinic that you go to.
 General costing for the surgery is anywhere around Rs.
 60,000 to Rs.
 5 Lakhs.

 Thus, the tubal ligation reversal surgery can be a topic of discussion which can bring up a bit of tension in your family.
-If you’re sure that you want to go ahead with the procedure, ensure that you’re able to feel at ease with the whole idea.
-Ultimately, it is your life and the decisions that you take should not impact others.
+If you’re sure that you want to go ahead with the procedure, ensure that you’re feeling at ease with the whole idea.
+Ultimately, it is your life, and the decisions that you take should not impact others.

-Make sure you and your partners read about the precautions behind the procedure so that you are well informed regarding the procedure.
-Doctors will be able to guide you and perform the operation, but it of prime importance that you take all factors into consideration and not go through with the procedure just because you wish to have a baby once again.
+Make sure you and your partner read about the precautions behind the procedure, so that you are well-informed about them.
+Doctors will be able to guide you, but it of prime importance that you take all factors into consideration, and not go through with the procedure only because you wish to have a baby once again.

 Also Read: Blocked Fallopian Tubes